mulbagalamaq/KGs-CKG-Literature-/README.md

 **Goal:** Implement a system to use GNNs + an LLM over knowledge graphs to integreate literature with knowledge graphs made from large public datasets to turn a free-text biomedical question into a grounded answer with summarized biomedical information and PMIDs / experiment IDs.

-## ✨ **TL;DR (Summary)**
+## ✨ TL;DR (Summary)

-Question → Embedding → Retrieval: Encode the user’s question, then retrieve top-k candidate nodes from Clinical KG (CKG) and Public KG (PKG) using OpenSearch.
+- **Question → Embedding → Retrieval**: Encode the user’s question and fetch top-k seeds from Clinical + Public KGs.

-Graph Expansion: Expand seeds in Neptune with openCypher (1–2 hops, label filters, degree caps).
+- **Graph Expansion**: Expand seeds in Neptune with openCypher (1–2 hops, label filters, degree caps).

-Pruning: Apply a PCST-like algorithm to produce a compact, evidence-rich subgraph.
+- **Pruning**: Apply a PCST-like algorithm to create a compact, evidence-rich subgraph.

-Answering: Feed the pruned subgraph + supporting snippets into an LLM to generate a grounded answer with biomedical summary and PMIDs/experiment IDs as citations.
+- **Answering**: Feed the subgraph + snippets into an LLM to generate a grounded answer with PMIDs/experiment IDs.

 <img width="4624" height="2838" alt="image" src="https://github.com/user-attachments/assets/9f274f12-ac4f-48e0-81c9-174de8731681" />